local-toronto-php-groups/recommended_php_sites.md/README.md

 # List of Recommended PHP Sites

-At a recent meet-up, we were asked "I am new to PHP.
+- At a recent meet-up, we were asked "I am new to PHP.
 What websites do you recommend?".
 So, I thought I would jot down a few links here.

-##
-- Call for public comments on PECL migration (Dec 2023): [https://externals.io/message/121927](https://externals.io/message/121927)
+- last update: January 23, 2024

 ##
 PHP sites: